Skip to content

 Key Takeaway: Property-based tests verify invariants (properties that always hold) with random inputs.
 Use fast-check to generate test cases automatically.

-Why It Matters: Property-based testing finds edge cases developers don’t think of.
-Dropbox discovered critical file sync bugs using property-based tests that ran billions of scenarios, catching race conditions that would take years to encounter in manual testing.
+Why It Matters: Property-based testing finds edge cases developers don't think of by systematically exploring input space beyond manually crafted examples.
+Dropbox discovered critical file sync bugs using property-based tests that ran billions of input combinations, catching race conditions that would take years to encounter in manual testing.
+For sorting algorithms, property-based tests verify invariants (length preservation, element preservation, ordering) across millions of random arrays - covering edge cases no human test writer would generate.
+This approach is particularly powerful for encoding business rules as mathematical properties that all inputs must satisfy.

 Example 43: Mutation Testing Concepts